 I selected Big Brother and the Holding Company from my iTunes library (through the app) and the room was filled with the (extremely loud) harsh tones of Janis Joplin — muted down considerably once I lowered the volume control.
 But even when it was playing loud, Janis’ voice was clear and sharp and free of any hiss.
 I walked around the room and there was no cut-off of the audio playing.
 I even went to the other end of the apartment next to the front door (about 60 feet away) and again there wasn’t any music cut-off or loss of audio clarity.
 That’s about as far as I can get away from the receiver and it’s a reasonable test of the Tunelink’s range.
 Over the course of a few days use, I never lost the signal while playing.
 Nor did the IR “blaster” on the receiver fail to receive and transmit my “remote control” commands.
 I never was so far away that it didn’t function.

-New Potato Technologies Tunelink Home
+Review of New Potato Technologies Tunelink Home

 The advantage of streaming music in a home theater is that 1)you’re not confined to the audio speaker/headphones to use with the mobile device, and 2)superior audio quality can be listened to.
 Add the remote control capabilities of the Tunelink Home via Bluetooth that obviates the need for a physical IR transmitter and the retail seems a pittance to pay.